troglobit/inadyn/README.md

         hostname    = { "alpha", "beta", "gamma" }
 	}

-Here three subdomains are updated, one HTTP GET update request for every listed DDNS server and path is performed, for every listed hostname.
+Here three hostnames are updated, one HTTP GET update request for every listed DDNS server and path is performed, for every listed hostname.
 Some providers, like FreeDNS, support setting up CNAME records to reduce the amount of records you need to update.
 Some providers, like FreeDNS,